elopio/docs/source/includes/_transactionAPI.md

 #### **Returns:**

-* (string) Amount of Staked REP the Designated Reporter must put up when submitting a Designated Report in the specified Universe, in [attoREP](#atto-prefix).
+* (null|string) Return value cannot be obtained when executed as a transaction because Ethereum nodes [discard](#transaction-return-values) transaction return values.
+However, if `p.tx.send` is set to `false`, this function will return the cached amount of REP the Designated Reporter must Stake when submitting a Designated Report, in [attoREP](#atto-prefix), as a stringified unsigned integer.

 ### augur.api.Universe.getOrCacheMarketCreationCost(p)